Nerstrand Big Woods State Park

 Burning non-local firewood can spread invasive species, and it's against Minnesota state law.
 Learn more.
 Always buy your firewood at the park, or from an approved local vendor.
 Find firewood vendors for Nerstrand-Big Woods State Park.

 Firewood is available for sale at $5.00 per bundle.

 Bird Checklist Nerstrand Big Woods State Park.

 Birding is great!
 Feeding stations bring out the birds.
 Best viewing in the morning.
 Chickadees, nuthatches, goldfinches and several species of woodpeckers can be seen at the feeders.
 Watch for the occasional pileated woodpecker that visits when traffic is low.
-Overnight listen for barred owls calling. note: Red-headed woodpeckers can still be seen at the feeders and at the Visitor Center.
-This is a clue they might stay for the winter though still too soon to be sure since everything is late a couple of weeks this year.
-Stay tuned.
+Overnight listen for barred owls calling. note: Red-headed woodpeckers can be seen at the feeders and at the Visitor Center and throughout the picnic area.
+Two juveniles seen Saturday, one with charcoal grey head and one with some red mixed into the grey.
+Adults too.
+They are here for the winter!

 Best time to contact the park: